-The buzz around digitalisation
+The buzz around digitalization

 After almost three decades in the business, I’ve seen my fair share of buzz words, and generally, I support them — they often capture a vision, brilliantly and crisply.
 However, many buzz words hold empty promises.
-Is “digitalisation” a buzz word of the latter category?
+Is “digitalization” a buzz word of the latter category?

 I think not—it’s just that many businesses don’t yet know how to fully embrace the digital transformation.
-In this article, I’ll answer some lingering questions surrounding the topic and give three pointers to keep in mind for the successful digitalisation of your business.
+In this article, I’ll answer some lingering questions surrounding the topic and give three pointers to keep in mind for the successful digitalization of your business.

-What is digitalisation?
+What is digitalization?

-Why should I digitalise my business?
+Why should I digitalize my business?

-Three pointers for successful digitalisation
+Three pointers for successful digitalization